Discover our list of the best authors like Robert Ludlum. Find political, adventure, mystery, crime, and sci-fi thrillers that keep you on your toes.

 The Da Vinci Code author, Dan Brown, has a knack for writing books that make people stop and think.
 He is a successful author with over 200 million copies of his books in print, including numerous number-one New York Times bestsellers.
 As a child, he developed a fascination with the interplay between science and religion, and those themes often appear in his books.

 He graduated from Amherst College and spent some time teaching English there before writing full-time.
 In his books, Brown frequently takes readers behind the scenes to explore top-secret government offices or on thrilling treasure hunts to look at pieces of art or history.
 In his 2001 novel, Deception Point considered what would happen if the treasure hunt went to the arctic circle.
+Check out these authors like Nick Petrie.

 “When multiple explanations exist, the simplest is usually correct.”Dan Brown, Deception Point